 There are three types of loans: student loans, parent loans, and private loans.
 Guaranteed or unguaranteed loans are also available.
 The government is most likely to guarantee student and parent loans, though many agencies work for the government in this regard.
 Unguaranteed or unsubsidized loans are usually only available from private lenders, and they require a good credit score or significant equity.

 For a student whose parents are unable to pay for his or her education, a student loan is usually the best option.
-Interest on this type of loan accrues and is paid the government while the student is still in school.
+Interest on this type of loan accrues and is paid by the government while the student is still in school.
 The loan is usually paid off in installments when the student stops attending school.
 If the loan is large, these payments can be substantial, so students should only borrow what they require.

 Parents who do not want their children to graduate from college in debt should consider a parent education loan.
 These can also be guaranteed, implying that parents do not need to have excellent credit to obtain a loan.
 Parents, unlike students, usually start making payments right away.
 Although interest rates are typically low, a longer repayment schedule means paying a significant amount of interest.